 Are the orders getting approved at the right authorization level

-The data should tell the story whether your approvals are efficient are not.
-For example, if all the approvals are going to a person higher in the hierarchy, then why that is the case?
+The data should tell the story of whether your approvals are efficient are not.
+For example, if all the approvals are going to a person higher in the hierarchy, why is that the case?
 Maybe the purchasing limits at the lower level are too low.

 Analyzing your cycle time can help you identify problems with your purchasing process and how to go about simplifying the purchasing process.

 Procurement cost savings is an important KPI for procurement teams.
 However, tracking the savings pipeline is equally important.

 A close analogy would be sales; if marketing and inside sales are not continuously working on generating leads, then field sales will not be able to meet the revenue targets, no matter how good they are.